-Paper hanging occurs whenever an instrument is issued, and there are insufficient funds in one’s account to cover it.
+Paper hanging is a form of criminal fraud that occurs whenever an instrument is issued, and there are insufficient funds in one’s account to cover it.
 Even the most financially responsible person can make an honest mistake in calculating available funds, which is why Texas law requires that an individual “knowingly” commit this offense.
 This happens whenever a hot check is issued against a false account or when the individual writing the check knows there are insufficient funds to cover it.

 Floating checks is usually punished as a misdemeanor crime.
 Even so, there are instances when a bad check could result in a felony charge, depending upon the amount of the bounced check.
 The thresholds and their corresponding punishments are: